waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Solving the full puzzle sequence (Old Man -> 2F Scientist -> Kabutops Fossil) does not move the blocking scientist.
 - Interacting with the Aerodactyl/Kabutops fossils in various orders, with different lead Pokémon, or in combination with speaking to NPCs does not move the scientist.
 - Using key items like the Coin Case on NPCs has no effect.
-- Speaking to the Gambler at (2, 5) with a non-fossil Pokémon (SPARKY) in the lead results in the same "magnificent fossil!" dialogue, having no effect on the puzzle.
 - Completing external events (all Gym Leader rematches, speaking to all Pewter City NPCs) has no effect on the puzzle.
 - Interacting with the Pikachu at (10, 5) while having a Pokémon with Surf in the party has no effect. **Outcome:** The Pikachu briefly disappeared and reappeared, but the interaction failed to produce dialogue and the blocking scientist remains.
+- Using a REVIVE item on the fossil displays has no effect; it just opens the standard party menu.
+- Speaking to the Gambler at (2, 5) with a non-fossil Pokémon (SPARKY) in the lead results in the same "magnificent fossil!" dialogue, having no effect on the puzzle.

 # II.
 Key Discoveries & Lessons Learned
 - **Confirmation Bias (CRITICAL):** I exhibited strong confirmation bias by assuming my `automated_path_navigator` was broken when it failed in Pewter City.
 I repeatedly fed it incorrect starting coordinates based on a hallucinated position instead of trusting the Game State Information.
 The tool was correctly reporting an unreachable map partition. **Lesson Reinforced:** I MUST trust my tool outputs as the default assumption and always verify my own position and assumptions against the game state before debugging a tool.